Léonie Gilmour: Life

 Following Noguchi's return from England in 1903, the relationship took an amorous turn, and on November 18, Noguchi wrote out a declaration of questionable legality stating that "Leonie Gilmour is my Lawful wife."
 The marriage remained secret and the two continued to maintain separate residences.
 When the arrangement proved less than successful, it appeared that the experiment would simply be brought to an end in the early months of 1904 with no one being the wiser.
 Noguchi resumed his relationship with Washington, D.C. journalist Ethel Armes and with the onset of the Russo-Japanese War, began making plans to return to Japan in the fall.

 Trouble developed, however, when Gilmour discovered she had become pregnant during the waning days of the relationship.
 Rather than pressing Noguchi for a reconciliation, she chose to join her mother in Los Angeles, and gave birth to Isamu Noguchi on November 18, 1904.

 The birth was publicized when a Los Angeles Herald reporter visited Léonie in the hospital.
 After Ethel Armes confirmed the truth of the story and canceled her engagement to Noguchi, Noguchi began attempting to persuade Gilmour to come to Japan.
 Léonie resisted for some months before finally agreeing.
-By the time she arrived in March 1907 Noguchi had become involved with a Japanese woman, Takeda Matsuko.
+By the time she arrived in March 1907 Noguchi had become involved with a Japanese woman, Matsuko Takeda.

 In Tokyo, Gilmour worked primarily as a teacher and resumed her helpful role as Noguchi's editorial assistant.
 Unable to use her alma mater connection with Tsuda Umeko to secure a position at Tsuda College as she hoped, Léonie worked at a Yokohama school and privately tutored the children of the late Lafcadio Hearn, among others.

 Domestic arrangements proved strained even before Léonie belatedly learned of the existence of Takeda Matsuko, around the time of Matsuko's second pregnancy by Noguchi.
 Léonie separated from Noguchi in 1909, taking Isamu, and living in a series of residences in Ōmori, Yokohama and Chigasaki.
 In 1912 as a result of a relationship with a man whose identity remains mysterious (Isamu Noguchi biographer Masayo Duus speculates that he was one of Léonie's students) she gave birth to a daughter, Ailes Gilmour.

 Gilmour sent Isamu back to the United States to attend an experimental school in 1918.
 She and Ailes continued to reside in Japan until 1920 when they returned to the United States, settling in San Francisco, and later moving to New York, where she successfully dissuaded Isamu from his plan to attend medical school and redirected him to the artist's vocation she had chosen for him when he was still an infant.
 Ailes was sent to a progressive school in Connecticut.

 Gilmour herself made ends meet through a small import/export business and various other jobs.
 In December 1933 she was admitted to New York's Bellevue Hospital with pneumonia and died on New Year's Eve of coronary thrombosis with arteriosclerosis as a contributory factor.